-- To check the current status of your device's GPS reception, tap the main menu list.
+To check the current status of your device's GPS reception, tap the main menu list.
 Tap on Settings and then GPS.

-- The GPS Status screen displays the information including your current latitude and longitude position, the time and date, your speed and your elevation.
+- The GPS Status screen displays information relating to your current latitude and longitude position, the time and date, speed and elevation.

-- The Device OS controls the GPS Receiver and the device itself with the OS is what obtains the GPS fix.
-As an application provider, CoPilot asks the device for the current GPS coordinates from the device OS, so if there is not a GPS fix or the GPS fix keeps going good or bad, then it will be sent to the application.
+- The Device OS controls the GPS Receiver, and that obtains the GPS fix.
+As an application provider, CoPilot asks for the current GPS coordinates from the Device OS.

 General notes on receiving an accurate GPS location

-- It is important that the location, date and time are set correctly on the device to ensure the accuracy of the GPS information received.
+- To increase accuracy of GPS information, ensure the location, date and time are set correctly on the device.

-- Large objects such as trees and tall buildings can sometimes interfere with the GPS signal.
+- Large objects such as cement walls, trees and tall buildings can sometimes interfere with the GPS signal.

-- CoPilot uses advanced positioning technology to continue to provide information even when you cross a tunnel.
+- CoPilot uses advanced positioning technology to continue to provide information even when you enter a tunnel.
 In this case, the icon will appear in the gallery mode.

-- You may not be able to receive the GPS signal inside buildings.
+- You may not be able to receive a GPS signal while inside buildings.

-- CoPilot GPS uses the GPS feed directly from the device in order to obtain a GPS fix, however when moving your device several thousand miles away, it can take a lot longer to receive a GPS fix, therefore it can help to have a data plan enabled to assist your device in obtaining a GPS fix more quickly over the Internet.
+- CoPilot GPS uses a GPS feed directly from the device in order to obtain a GPS fix, however, when traveling several thousand miles away with your device, it can take longer to receive a GPS fix.
+It can help to have a data plan enabled to assist your device in obtaining a GPS fix more quickly over the Internet.

 General Notes on Receiving an Accurate GPS Location

 Depending on the device, CoPilot may acquire a GPS fix more quickly by the GPS feeds of Google's location services on your device.
-Sometimes Google's location services can be more specific to certain devices.
+Google's location services may be more specific to certain devices.